List of Kamen Rider Zi-O characters: Mirror Sougo Tokiwa

 The Mirror Sougo Tokiwa (鏡像の常磐ソウゴ, Kyōzō no Tokiwa Sōgo) is a cynical and power-hungry version of the original Sougo from the Mirror World.
 Meeting his real world counterpart during the events of Another Ryuga's reign of terror, Mirror Sougo torments his counterpart over his perceived futile attempt at defying his fate as Ohma Zi-O. When Sougo reaffirms his belief and acknowledges his darker self, the Mirror Sougo concedes and gives the former half of the Zi-O Ride Watch II.
 Like his real life counterpart, the Mirror Sougo can also transform into Zi-O, with his suit being a mirrored copy of the original.

-In the Kamen Rider Zi-O novel, another version of Mirror Sougo is brought into existence when the Third Woz interferes with the timeline.
-This Mirror Sougo fuses with his real world counterpart to become Inner Sougo Tokiwa (裏の常磐ソウゴ, Ura no Tokiwa Sōgo) and collect most of the Another Watches to become Another Ohma Zi-O. He later joins forces with Third Woz to obtain the Decade Ride Watch and manipulate the original timeline so that Sougo never meets Geiz and Tsukuyomi and ensure he becomes Ohma Zi-O. After absorbing Geiz and Tsukuyomi's Another Watches to become Another Ohma Zi-O Trinity (アナザーオーマジオウトリニティ, Anazā Ōma Jiō Toriniti), Inner Sougo is defeated Zi-O Trinity Version Geiz & Tsukuyomi.
+In the tie-in novel Novel: Kamen Rider Zi-O, another version of Mirror Sougo is brought into existence when the Third Woz interferes with the timeline.
+This Mirror Sougo fuses with his real world counterpart to become Inner Sougo Tokiwa (裏の常磐ソウゴ, Ura no Tokiwa Sōgo) and collect most of the Another Watches to become Another Ohma Zi-O. He later joins forces with Third Woz to obtain the Decade Ride Watch and manipulate the original timeline so that Sougo never meets Geiz and Tsukuyomi and ensure he becomes Ohma Zi-O. After absorbing Geiz and Tsukuyomi's Another Watches to become Another Ohma Zi-O Trinity, Inner Sougo is defeated Zi-O Trinity Version Geiz & Tsukuyomi.

 Mirror Sougo Tokiwa is portrayed by So Okuno, who also portrays the real world version of Sougo Tokiwa.